gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Let me mention here two of the most immediate ones:

 * **Limited data integration and transformation capabilities**: no, small, or on-the-fly integrations and transformations can limit solutions that by their nature or specific context, require complex transformation processes.
+* **Data Access Performance**: views, transformations on-the-fly, query federation, and data virtualization, especially when dealing with high volumes of data, can definitely bring challenges in terms of query performance.
+Even if you leverage in-memory systems to run those types of tasks, you may reach, sooner or later, physical resource limits.
 * **Data Governance complexity**: query federation, data virtualization, transformations on-the-fly, and transformation embedded in semantic models make ensuring data quality and tracking data lineage more complex than using ETL tools.
 Indeed, ETL tools often provide these capabilities out-of-the-box or are easily integrated with enterprise-level data governance tools.

 You could mitigate both problems by designing an architectural approach based on the definition of different data domains managed in a decentralized way.
 That is, an approach that shifts the responsibility for data quality and interoperability as far upstream as possible towards the data providers.
 But this opens a much wider chapter.